Skip to content

 Each block passes through the same phases.
 Each block gets the same quality checks.
 The output is predictable because the process is consistent — not because every issue is simple, but because every issue is treated with the same rigor.

-Sequant doesn’t make Claude Code less flexible.
+Sequant doesn’t make your agent less flexible.
 It makes the workflow around it more structured.
-You still get the full power of Claude Code inside each phase.
+You still get the full power of your chosen agent inside each phase.
 Sequant just ensures that power is applied methodically — plan first, build in isolation, review before merging.

 Terminal window